Matteocaroleo/IsoTrapezoid/README.md

 - run "make run" to generate an executable and run it
 - run "make clean" to remove all .o and the executable

-Executing the "test" file will run the program.
+Executing the "test" file will run the program

+## Documentation

+To generate documentation,
+- run "Doxygen" in the terminal.
+It will create some folders.
+- open the "html" directory and search for "index"
+It should then show the doxygen docuemntation

 ## Authors
 Matteo Caroleo S5216938